Rose Wagner Performing Arts Center

-In addition to theatres, the center has both permanent and rotating art installations.
+In addition to theaters, the center has 4 dance studios and hosts both permanent and rotating art installations.

 History

 The center was opened in 1997.
-During the 2002 Winter Olympics, the venue was used for the Arts festival and was the location of live tapings and broadcasts of The Tonight Show with Jay Leno.
+During the 2002 Winter Olympics, the venue was used for the Cultural Olympiad Arts festival and was booked as the location of live tapings and broadcasts of The Tonight Show with Jay Leno this was eventually cancelled prior to any filming.